kubedb/docs/docs/guides/solr/monitoring/alerting.md

 ### Database Group

+Fired based on live metrics from the Solr exporter sidecar and node/kubelet metrics.

 | Alert | Severity | For | What It Means |
 |-------|----------|-----|---------------|
 | `SolrDownShards` | critical | 30s | One or more collection shards have no active replica. |